Cacti/documentation/Settings-Data.md

 - **Check Frequency** - This setting determines how often checks should be executed.
-You can set it to run hourly, upto 24 hours, or after Cacti's boost process completes.
+You can set it to run hourly, up to 24 hours, or after Cacti's boost process completes.

 ## Data Storage Settings